-EEC's final conclusions and remarks
+EEC's final conclusions and remarks Click or tap here to enter text.

 Overall, the EEC agrees that it is too early to approve this resubmission.
-While some of the issues have been addressed, there remain problematic issues concerning course content, digital learning environment, pedagogical design and staffing.
+While some of the issues have been addressed, there remain problematic issues concerning course content and staffing.

-There has been an attempt to address a number of issues and it is evidently clear that they have made the necessary procedural changes that we noted.
+There has been an attempt to address a number of issues and it is evidently clear that they have made the necessary technical changes that we noted.
 For example, the Admission Criteria has been addressed.